jpgimenez/craftbeerpiLCD/README.md

 - When the heater or cooler of the fermenter is on it will show a symbol.
 A beerglas detects heater is on, * means cooler in on.
 - The remaining time for each fermenter is shown like in weeks, days, hours.
-- Fermenter mode starts when a fermenter-step of any of the fermenters is starting.
+- Fermenter mode starts when a fermenter-step of any of the fermenters is starting and no brewing step is running(most likely)

 Parameter
 ---------